FinTechNOLA/School_District_Analysis/README.md

 4. Average costs per student also increased

-The Thomas High School 9th Grade scores were among the lowest scores in the District.
 Without those scores, the District will appear to be performing better.